hpxmlwg/hpxml/guide/source/program_administrator/identify_data_needs.rst

 #.
 Click "Submit New Issue".
 WHAT IF SOMEONE DOESN'T WANT TO CREATE A NEW ACCOUNT OR DOESN'T FEEL COMFORTABLE USING THE SYSTEM (AFTERALL, IT ISN'T THE EASIEST SYSTEM)?
 CAN THEY EMAIL THEIR ISSUE/SUGGESTION TO SOMEONE?
 OR, SHOULD THIS TYPE OF THING BE DISALLOWED?

-Once you have defined the use case you need for your jurisdiction and have identified all required fields, you are ready to proceed to the next step.
+Once you have defined the use case you need for your program and have identified all required fields, you are ready to proceed to the next step.
 Remember, this can be an iterative process.
 It is good to do your due diligence in the planning process.
 However, even the best implementation plans will need